andyh2/davislib/README.md

 # davislib
-* * *

 A Python interface to online UC Davis student services

+Requires Python 3

 Services currently supported:

 - University Registrar
-    - Course search
-    - Course detail
+    - Search courses with custom queries
+    - Fetch details of specific course
 - Sisweb
-    - Final grades
-    - Terms enrolled
+    - List terms both enrolled and completed
-    - Courses enrolled for a given term
+    - List courses enrolled for a given term
+    - Fetch final grades for a given term

 ## Examples
 How many more GE units must I take to graduate?